fionncur/IDStools/dummy_generators/README.md

 ## Build instructions

+Note: versions of this code <= 1.11.0 will not compile with AL>= 4.10.0 (due to the deprecation of imas-constants)

 1. Loading dependent modules
 ```module load IMAS AMNS Fundamental-Constants```
 2. Selecting the fortran compiler through FC env variable and compiling